-THE BACHELOR OF SCIENCE DEGREES
+BACHELOR OF SCIENCE BACHELOR OF SCIENCE

-1. A major may be selected from the areas of General Biology, Criminal Justice, Mathematics, or Psychology.

-2. A 3.00 grade point average or better must be achieved in the major area unless stated otherwise.

-3. The minor may be transferred from another college if approved by the advisor and Office of the Registrar.
-A 2.50 grade point average or better must be achieved in the minor area unless stated otherwise.
+- A major may be selected from the areas of General Biology, Criminal Justice, Mathematics, or Psychology. - A 3.00 GPA or better must be achieved in the major area unless stated otherwise. - The minor may be transferred from another college if approved by the advisor and Office of the Registrar.
+A 2.50 GPA or better must be achieved in the minor area unless stated otherwise.